MVladislav/ansible-cis-ubuntu-2204/README.md

   - create checker and add for if grub exists with lines like, because we only check for replace in section
     - `GRUB_CMDLINE_LINUX`
 - check ufw sysctl usage
+- test cron/at with docker if setup correct
+  - current cron not installed and will be skipped
+- improve with some variables for section5

 ## Requirements